learn-crypto-trading/learn-crypto-trading.github.io/README.md

 * I've paid attention to triangles, wedges, and divergence over the past year.. but not in any serious way..
   >those are all good for trading low cap and binance alts
 * >learn to trade alts on binance using momentum /patterns/oscillators  , the learn price action as you go
-* >some of the best alt traders around dont use price action / candles only
+* >some of the best alt traders around dont use price action / candles only - source of above quotes: [@Waingro](https://twitter.com/krypt0nik)

 ### Contents